aissah/cwp_coding_resources/README.md

 ## ruff.toml

 This is a configuration file for ruff linter and formatter.
+It specifies the rules that the linter should follow and the formatting style that the formatter should use.
+[Ruff](https://docs.astral.sh/ruff/) is a linter and formatter that helps maintain a consistent code style across the project.

 ## Recommendation